thundergolfer/thundergolfer.github.io/collections/_posts/2025-10-26-aws-us-east-1-outage.md

 Deleting the active plan is a disaster, but the Enactor’s cleanup phase didn’t check for it.
 This absent guard appears to be another fault.

-Some have pointed out that the Enactor deleting the Planner’s plans is weird, but I think it makes sense.
+Some have pointed out that the Enactor deleting the Planner's plans is weird, but I think it makes sense.
 The Planner is allowed to be a straightforward append-only system of outputs.
 The Enactor makes forward progress against the plan log and maintains the window of active DNS records.
-If the Planner is deleting plans, it’s also making writes against Route53.[^3]
+If the Planner is deleting plans, it's also making writes against Route53.[^4]

 After deleting the ‘active’ plan, the Enactor state was corrupted and unrecoverable without “manual operation intervention”, which took over 2 hours to be done.